bcholodenko/Metadata-AI/README.md

 When the AI isn't sure about a date, it skips writing metadata for that photo and adds it to a review queue instead.
 At the end of the run you'll be asked whether to walk through those photos one by one in the terminal, with thumbnails of each one shown in a `review.html` file you can keep open in your browser.

+At the end of every run, a `metadata-ai-report.html` file is written to the root folder with a full summary: photos by decade, top keywords, places identified, per-folder breakdown, and run settings.

 ---

 ## Getting started